The Coming Anti-Messiah

 The anti-papal rhetoric actually helped to create a climate of unrest that provided fertile soil for the Protestant Reformation.
 Since the time of Martin Luther and the Protestant Reformation many have believed that a Pope was or would be the Anti-Messiah.
 The preface to the KJV has statements that indicate that this was the belief of 17th century Anglicans, and John Wesley, founder of Methodism, asserted that the Roman papacy was the beast.
 It was not until the latter half of the 20th century that most Protestants gave up the notion that the Anti-Messiah would be a Pope.
 Dave Hunt may reflect a shift in the belief of the Pope's role in the end times, at least by some Protestant futurists, when he asserted that a future pope would be the false prophet.

 Many scholars since the time of the church fathers have proposed various world leaders as candidates for Anti-Messiah, such as Mohammed, Luther, Pope Benedict IX, Napoleon, Kaiser Wilhelm (during World War I), Hitler (during World War II) and Mussolini (in between).
 In 1989 Robert W. Faid identified Mikhail Gorbachev as the Anti-Messiah.
-Various prophecy “experts” have also designated many other world leaders and prominent persons, including Kurt Waldheim, Willy Brandt, Prince Bernhard of the Netherlands, Henry Kissinger, Saddam Hussein, King Juan Carlos (of Spain), President Clinton, Prince Charles, Bill Gates and President Obama.
+Various prophecy "experts" have also designated many other world leaders and prominent persons, including Kurt Waldheim, Willy Brandt, Prince Bernhard of the Netherlands, Henry Kissinger, Saddam Hussein, King Juan Carlos (of Spain), President Clinton, Prince Charles, Bill Gates and President Obama.
+Joel Richardson proposed that the Anti-Messiah would be a Muslim (The Islamic Antichrist, 2015).
 One only needs to search the Internet to find a multitude of theories about the identity of the Anti-Messiah.

 In contrast to suggestions that a Gentile will be the Anti-Messiah some have thought a Jew would fill the role.
 Irenaeus and Hippolytus believed that the Anti-Messiah would come from the tribe of Dan, based on Genesis 49:16f where Jacob prophesied, "Dan shall judge his people as one of the tribes of Israel.
 Dan shall be a serpent in the way," and Jeremiah 8:16 where the Lord says, "From Dan is heard the snorting of horses; at the sound of the neighing of his stallions the whole land quakes; for they come and devour the land and its fullness, the city and its inhabitants."
 Given the omission of Dan from the tribal roll call in Revelation 7:4-8 and the remarkable parallel of the beast's activities in Revelation to these two prophecies, Irenaeus' deduction is not unreasonable.
 In recent times Rev. Jerry Falwell was quoted by the Associated Press as saying that the Anti-Messiah would be Jewish.
 After being criticized for his comment, he insisted that he had no intention of creating an offense among Jews, for whom he has the greatest respect.
 Nevertheless, the AP correctly stated Rev. Falwell's belief.